Book Review: “The Art of iPhone Photography” by Bob Weil and Nicki Fitz-Gerald

 by Bob Weil and Nicki Fitz-Gerald

-Available for preorder on Amazon.com for less
+Available on Amazon.com for less

 Disclosure: We are an Amazon Associate and get a small spiff from any sales generated from the click-throughs on this page.
 You can help LoFi cover its expenses.
 If you plan to order this book, please use the link in this post.
 Thank you! =M=